-The combined route to certification in which students obtain both the Bachelor of Science in Biology and Master of Arts in Teaching Biology degrees in 5 years, i.e., one additional year beyond the bachelor degree alone.
+The combined route to certification in which students obtain both the Bachelor of Science in Biology and Master of Arts in Teaching Biology degrees in five years.
 (See page 8)

 The Stony Brook program is aligned with the standards of the National Science Teachers Association (NSTA), National Council for Accreditation of Teacher Education (NCATE), the National Educators Association (NEA) Code of Ethics, Interstate New Teacher Assessment and Support Consortium (INTASC), and the National Board for Professional Teacher Standards (NBPTS).